Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

    ```bash
    prefect project init
    ```
-   It will generate the file (deployment.yaml and prefect.yaml)
+   It will generate the file ([deployment.yaml](http://github.com) and [prefect.yaml](http://github.com))
-6. Create workpool in the prefect UI
+6. Create workpool in the Prefect UI
-7. Deploy the model into the prefect
+7. Deploy the model into the Prefect
    ```bash
    prefect deploy <path to the model>:main_flow -n <model_name> -p <workpool_name>
    ```